A quiet but significant change has been happening on the internet for the last year.

 There are some common points that stand out here.

-Generally, content that AI systems refer to more frequently:
+Generally, content that AI systems refer to more often:

 “GEO is the optimization process aimed at increasing visibility in artificial intelligence systems.”

-Content in a question-and-answer structure, in particular, seems to be performing more strongly recently.
+Content in a question-and-answer format, in particular, seems to be performing more strongly recently.

 Content Writing is Changing Slightly in the AI Era

-In the past, there was a lot of content that ranked simply because it was long.
+In the past, there was a lot of content that ranked simply for being long.

 Now, user behavior is diversifying.